 5. Apply ratings with evidence

 Ratings are only meaningful when supported by examples.
-If an employee is rated above or below “meets expectations”, document the reasons.
-This helps the organization build credibility, and can protect it in case of disputes or lawsuits.
+If an employee is rated above or below “meets expectations,” document the reasons.
+This helps build credibility and ensures ratings are fair and consistent across the team.

 6. Set SMART goals

 Goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
-Assign owners tot relevant goals and establish regular check-ins to monitor progress.
+Assign owners to relevant goals and establish regular check-ins to monitor progress.
 Vague or unrealistic goals are unlikely to drive performance.

 7. Prepare the conversation

 Managers should share the review forms with staff and plan their talking points in advance.
-Careful, detailed preparation ensures all meetings are focused, on schedule, and as such, considerate of every employee’s time.
+Careful preparation keeps meetings focused, on time, and respectful of everyone’s schedule.

 8. Conduct the meeting collaboratively

 The review meeting should be a dialogue.
-Managers should listen actively, confirm facts, and work with the employee to agree on actions they must take in future.
-This will help employees build ownership and commitment on an individual and team level.
+Managers should listen actively, confirm facts, and work with the employee to agree on actions they must take in the future.
+This will help employees build ownership and commitment at the individual and team levels.

 9. Follow up